iftekmahmud/iftekmahmud.github.io/blog/wps-reaver/README.md

 Reaver will begin guessing PINs, displaying progress and any errors.
 If successful, it will output the WPS PIN and the WPA/WPA2 passphrase.

+The process stalled with repeated "Receive timeout occurred" warnings error.
+Several factors could contribute to this failure:

+- **Signal or Adapter Issues:** The consistent timeouts suggest potential weaknesses in signal strength or adapter performance, possibly exacerbated by interference on channel 6.
+- **Firmware Resistance:** The router’s RealtekS firmware, likely updated or configured with partial WPS protections, rejected the Pixie-Dust attack (-K 1) and standard handshake attempts.
+- **Channel Mismatch or Congestion:** Although the channel was correctly set to 6, congestion or a misdetection of the active channel could have disrupted packet exchange.
+- **Tool Limitations:** Reaver’s default settings and the Pixie-Dust approach may not align with this router’s WPS implementation, as evidenced by the lack of progress.

+Even with adjustments, the attack did not succeed.
+However, in other cases, Reaver can execute successfully against vulnerable routers, especially those with older firmware or unpatched WPS implementations.
+Success depends on optimal signal conditions, a compatible adapter, and a router without advanced defenses.

+## 5. Next Steps After a Successful Attack

-## 5. Connect to the Network
+### Connect to the Network

-Using the recovered passphrase, connect to the network via your wireless manager or command line:

-# Example using nmcli
+If the Reaver attack succeeds and you obtain the WPA/WPA2 passphrase, proceed with the following steps:

+1. **Verify Access:**

+    Connect to the network using the recovered passphrase to confirm access:

+    ```
-nmcli device wifi connect "Target_SSID" password "Recovered_Passphrase"
+    nmcli device wifi connect "<wifi>" password "<recovered_passphrase>"
+    ```

     You now have access to the wireless network, simulating a successful attack.
+Test connectivity to internal resources or the internet to assess the breach’s scope.

+2. **Document Findings:** Record the BSSID, channel, PIN, passphrase, and attack duration for your report.
+Note any router defenses encountered (e.g., rate-limiting).

+3. **Escalate Privileges** (if Authorized): If penetration testing, attempt to access the router’s admin panel or connected devices using default credentials or further exploits.

+4. **Mitigation Testing:** Recommend and test defenses, such as disabling WPS or updating firmware, to prevent future attacks.

+5. **Cleanup:**

+    Disconnect from the network and disable monitor mode:

+    ```
+    sudo airmon-ng stop wlan0mon
+    ```

+    If the attack fails, as in this case, troubleshoot by checking signal strength with `airodump-ng`, testing adapter injection with `aireplay-ng --test <wireless-interface>`, or switching to alternative tools like `bully` with adjusted parameters (e.g., -bruteforce --retries=5).
+Persistent issues may indicate a need for better hardware or a different attack vector.

-Challenges and Limitations
+## Challenges and Limitations

-Time-Consuming: Brute-forcing the WPS PIN can take hours or days, depending on the router’s response time and PIN complexity.
+- **Time-Consuming:** Brute-forcing the WPS PIN can take hours or days, depending on the router’s response time and PIN complexity.
-Rate-Limiting: Some routers lock WPS after multiple failed attempts, requiring you to wait or adjust Reaver’s timing parameters (e.g., --delay or --lock-delay).
+- **Rate-Limiting:** Some routers lock WPS after multiple failed attempts, requiring you to wait or adjust Reaver’s timing parameters (e.g., `--delay` or `--lock-delay`).
-False Positives: Not all routers with WPS enabled are vulnerable.
+- **False Positives:** Not all routers with WPS enabled are vulnerable.
 Firmware updates or custom configurations may mitigate the attack.
-Interference: Other wireless devices or networks can disrupt the attack, requiring a stable environment.
+- **Interference:** Other wireless devices or networks can disrupt the attack, requiring a stable environment.

-To improve success, experiment with Reaver’s advanced options, such as --pin to specify a starting PIN or --no-nacks to ignore negative acknowledgments.
+To improve success, experiment with Reaver’s advanced options, such as `--pin` to specify a starting PIN or `--no-nacks` to ignore negative acknowledgments.

-Defending Against Reaver Attacks
+## Defending Against Reaver Attacks

 Network administrators must proactively secure their wireless networks to mitigate Reaver and similar attacks.
-Here are evidence-based recommendations:

-Disable WPS: The most effective defense is to disable WPS in the router’s admin panel.
-Log in to the router (typically via 192.168.0.1 or 192.168.1.1), navigate to the wireless settings, and turn off WPS.
-Note that some routers may not fully disable WPS despite the setting—verify with wash.
+- **Disable WPS:** The most effective defense is to disable WPS in the router’s admin panel.
+Log in to the router (typically via `192.168.0.1` or `192.168.1.1`), navigate to the wireless settings, and turn off WPS.
+Note that some routers may not fully disable WPS despite the setting.
+Verify with `wash`.

-Use a Strong Passphrase: While Reaver bypasses the passphrase, a strong WPA2/WPA3 passphrase (at least 16 characters, mixing letters, numbers, and symbols) protects against secondary attacks if WPS is compromised.
+- **Use a Strong Passphrase:** While Reaver bypasses the passphrase, a strong WPA2/WPA3 passphrase (at least 16 characters, mixing letters, numbers, and symbols) protects against secondary attacks if WPS is compromised.

-Update Firmware: Manufacturers often release firmware updates to patch WPS vulnerabilities or implement rate-limiting.
+- **Update Firmware:** Manufacturers often release firmware updates to patch WPS vulnerabilities or implement rate-limiting.
 Regularly check the router’s admin panel or manufacturer’s website for updates.

-Monitor for Suspicious Activity: Use intrusion detection systems (IDS) or network monitoring tools to detect repeated WPS authentication attempts, which may indicate a Reaver attack.
+- **Monitor for Suspicious Activity:** Use intrusion detection systems (IDS) or network monitoring tools to detect repeated WPS authentication attempts, which may indicate a Reaver attack.

-Segment Networks: Isolate critical devices on a separate VLAN or guest network to limit the impact of a breach.
+- **Segment Networks:** Isolate critical devices on a separate VLAN or guest network to limit the impact of a breach.

-Replace Vulnerable Hardware: If the router does not support disabling WPS or receiving firmware updates, consider upgrading to a modern, secure model.
+- **Replace Vulnerable Hardware:** If the router does not support disabling WPS or receiving firmware updates, consider upgrading to a modern, secure model.

+## Conclusion

+In this test, the attack’s failure highlights the challenges posed by modern router defenses and environmental factors, yet it also demonstrates that success is achievable with the right conditions and configurations.
+To deepen your knowledge, experiment with Reaver in a controlled lab environment, explore other wireless attack tools (e.g., `Aircrack-ng`, `Bully`), and stay updated on emerging vulnerabilities.
+Wireless security is a dynamic field.
+Staying ahead requires continuous learning and vigilance.